Mumbai in lockdown as Indian vaccines run short

 Sanjay KANOJIA, AFP

-The situation at government-run inoculation centres was not much better, with a giant 1,000-bed field hospital turning away people arriving for their first dose on Friday morning.
+West Bengal's health chief Ajoy Kumar Chakraborty told AFP that a number of vaccination centres in the eastern state have been shut because they ran out of stock.

-City authorities tweeted that the shortage was "due to non-receipt of stocks" from the national government.
+"Some hospitals have started rationing their doses from Friday fearing that stocks may run dry," he said.

-The Times of India reported Friday that states on average had just over five days of stock left, according to health ministry data, with some regions already grappling with severe shortages.
+The Times of India reported Friday that states on average had just over five days of stock left even as vaccine makers scramble to increase output.

 "It is not right to say that there is a vaccine shortage.
 Vaccines have been made available to all states according to their needs," Home Minister Amit Shah said on Friday.